kztera/javascript-study/I-javaScript-fundamentals/jsfundamentals.md

 <img src="assets/variable.webp" display="inline-block" align="right" width=250px>

-As you can see, `var` and `let` can be declared multiple times, but `const` can only be declared once.
+As you can see, `var` can be re-declared and updated. `let` can be updated but not re-declared. `const` can neither be updated nor re-declared.

 Let check some rules for naming variables:
 1. Should be unique